 Sofa styles are contemporary, but that doesn’t limit total decor.
 Mood is established via print or solid-color upholstery fabrics, elegant velvets or homespun textures, not to bypass vinyls with the look of leather.
 Then other elements — table, lighting, accessories — are chosen accordingly.

 Newest sectionals have come a long way from the ’40s, when they were sometimes better in theory than in style or use.
 More comfort and flexibility are in their favor now.

 We’re thinking of designs whereby single units multiply into seating systems — as many or as few needed.
 Kipp Stewart has developed such a system for Directional Industries.
-Two basic pieces, arm-less or corner versions, combine as loveseats, longboy so-fas or climb around the walls of a room.
+Two basic pieces, arm-less or corner versions, combine as loveseats, longboy sofas or climb around the walls of a room.

-The same company presents variations on that theme in a German import that looks like an old Pullman car seat.
+Selig presents variations in a German import that looks like an old Pullman car seat.
 It can lead an independent existence, or in duplicate and triplicate go on to bigger seating assignments.
+The idea is fine for family rooms as well as living rooms, especially around a fireplace.
+Some we’ve seen are receptive to what are frequently called “conversation pits.”

 Enormous round puffy leather couch in buckskin color

-Vintage vinyl or naugahyde blue sofa around an inside fireplace table
+Vintage vinyl or Naugahyde blue sofa around an inside fireplace table

-Vintage sofas: The Furthermore II
+Curved 70s couches: The Furthermore II

 THIS IS ‘PLATEAU’ The new approach to the way you relax.
 It’s forever re-arrangeable, on any level, on the spur of your own moment.